 The majority of those living in rented dwellings, 86 per cent, were living alone or together with another person, while in owner-occupied dwellings the corresponding share was 70 per cent.
 Six per cent of the household-dwelling units living in rented dwellings and 18 per cent of those living in owner-occupied dwellings were larger household-dwelling units with at least four persons.
-At the end of 2014, the number of permanently occupied rented dwellings was around 824,000, of which 41 per cent were government-subsidised or interest-subsidised rented dwellings.
+At the end of 2015, the number of permanently occupied rented dwellings was around 838,000, and 329,000 were government-subsidised or interest-subsidised rented dwellings and 509,000 dwellings were privately financed.

 Figure 3.
-Rented dwellings by size of household-dwelling unit in 2014, (%)
+Rented dwellings by size of household-dwelling unit in 2015, (%)

-In all, 2,618,000 dwellings were permanently occupied at the end of 2014.
+In all, 2,634,000 dwellings were permanently occupied at the end of 2015.
 Over one half of good one million permanently occupied dwellings in blocks of flats were rented dwellings.
-Around 116,000 dwellings were rented in terraced houses, being about one third of occupied dwellings in terraced houses.
+Around 117,000 dwellings were rented in terraced houses, being about one third of occupied dwellings in terraced houses.
 Detached and semi-detached houses had 33,000 rented dwellings.